-In total, we have completed 16 clinical studies with POSIMIR, in seven different surgical procedures, including inguinal hemia repair, shoulder surgery (primarily subacromial decompression), appendectomy, abdominal hysterectomy, open laparotomy, laparoscopic cholecystectomy, and laparoscopic colectomy.
+In total, we have completed 16 clinical studies in the POSIMIR program, in seven different surgical procedures, including inguinal hernia repair, shoulder surgery (primarily subacromial decompression), appendectomy, abdominal hysterectomy, open laparotomy, laparoscopic cholecystectomy, and laparoscopic colectomy.
 The incision lengths treated ranged from a few centimeters for laparoscopic portals, to open laparotomy incisions of up to 35 cm.
-The seriousness of the surgery ranged from day surgery hemia repair in relatively healthy patients to major abdominal surgery for colon cancer in elderly patients with substantial co-morbidity who were often hospitalized for a week or more.
+The seriousness of the surgery ranged from day surgery hernia repair in relatively healthy patients to major abdominal surgery for colon cancer in elderly patients with substantial co-morbidity who were often hospitalized for a week or more.
 The safety experience from this variety of procedures and patients was designed to allow for extrapolation of the safety and efficacy data to a broad surgical population.
-Our POSIMIR clinical development program has been devised to establish the safety and efficacy of POSIMIR for the treatment of post-surgical pain for 3 days.
+Our POSIMIR clinical development program has been devised to establish the safety and efficacy of POSIMIR for the treatment of post-surgical pain for up to 3 days.
+POSIMIR has not been approved by the FDA for marketing in the U.S. for any indication.